asdf-vm/asdf/README.md

 It writes the version to the `.versions` file in the current working directory.

-## The `.asdf-versions` file
+## The `.tool-versions` file

-Add a `.asdf-versions` file to your project dir and versions of those packages will be used.
+Add a `.tool-versions` file to your project dir and versions of those packages will be used.

 ```
 elixir 1.0.2